schillerandrew/resty/README.md

 > ## Problem Domain

-Stage 2 of the RESTy API app: Refactor any components using `this.setState` to using `useState` hooks instead.
-Refactor the Form component to use genuine REST methods -- GET, POST and PUT -- and real data from APIs.
+Stage 4 of the RESTy API app: All REST request types and response data are stored via useReducer, for easy rendering of user's history of REST requests.

 > ## UML